Where Did You Purchase Your Tent?

 I still use the first and only chair I purchased for art fairs.

 The model I selected is an aluminum Earth Executive VIP Tall Director’s chair (ordered through Amazon).
-With a wide base, it is very sturdy, and is especially so on uneven ground.
+With a wide base, it is very sturdy.
+On uneven ground, you'll welcome this feature.

-Where I place this chair is important, ideally the right front corner.
-Here I can interact with visitors to my booth.
+Where I place this chair is important.
+I always try for the right front corner.
+Here I can interact and greet visitors entering my booth.

 This chair is tall enough to maintain direct eye contact with visitors while being seated.
-When I want to stand up, I do so at the same elevation.
+When I want to stand, I do so at the same elevation.
 This even eye contact was a key feature in selecting this chair.

 The front sign, “Powder Hill Photography LLC” was ordered locally through a print shop (that also does T-shirts, banners, advertising, etc.).
 I use a heavy duty industrial velcro to hold it onto the Trimline canopy.

-I have found a step ladder an invaluable tool.
+Consider your safety when setting up and tearing down.
+In this though, I have found both a step ladder and knee pads to be invaluable tools.
 I’m not tall enough to reach the tent wall zippers, especially on uneven ground.
 A step ladder becomes a needed asset for both set-up and tear-down.
 I’m never without mine.

 Here again, I tried one and switched to another.
 Both step ladders were purchased locally from a large hardware store.

 I first used a two-step ladder, the second step being the top.
 There was no handle.
 As a result I always reached for the tent poles when climbing, especially on uneven ground.
-(Notice the common theme about the ground!)
+(Notice the common theme about the ground!
+It always seems to be uneven at some part of the booth space).

 Though I didn’t quite like it, I made it work.
-And then one morning I thought I was on the bottom step when I was really on the top.
-Fortunately I didn’t sprain my ankle, but after that show, I switched out the ladder.
+And then one morning, while I was on the top step, I thought I was on the bottom step.
+One very large step and I was on the ground, surprised it was so far down.
+Fortunately I didn’t sprain my ankle.
+But after that show, that ladder was removed from my art fair items.

-This light weight unit is easy to move around and very sturdy, regardless of the ground situation.
+This light weight unit is easy to move around as I set up.
+It is also very sturdy, regardless of the ground situation.
 With the handle, I no longer have to reach out for support from the tent.